brehaut/inc-clojure-brush/readme.md

        * Styling is supported with appropriate CSS.
     * Detects malformed code
        * Limited to incorrectly closed aggregate expressions currently
  * Performance is equal to or faster than `sh-clojure` despite doing more.
+For larger files it appears that the overhead of analyzing the code is surpassed by creation of HTML elements which exists outside the control of the brush.
  * Characters (including \newline, \tab, and \space) handled correctly.
  * Supports radix's, and ratios in number literals.

+## Todo

+ * Internet Explorer testing.
+ * All the destructuring rules need to be supported for scopes.
+ * Function annotators (for arguments).
+ * Tokenizer for Constructor literals.
+ * Improved error handling
+ * Expose registering custom form annotation rules.
+ * Support configuration for coloring locals.
+ * Exponents in number literals, hex literals

 ## Thanks